Scenario and automation making – Part one, the scenario.

 Set your devices to wake up.
 Set devices to trigger other devices.

-To add an animation, press the add sign at the top right-hand side of the screen.
+To add an automation, press the add sign at the top right-hand side of the screen.
 This will bring you to the settings menu.

-I have used an existing animation as an example.
+I have used an existing automation as an example.

 As you can see , the motion detector is set to switch on the lights when triggered.

-There are a range of options that you can choose from to set animations.
+There are a range of options that you can choose from to set automation.

 To set the trigger (condition), add a condition by pressing the add condition option.